FHIR/fhir-package-loader/README.md

 download and unzip specified FHIR packages

 Arguments:
   fhirPackages           list of FHIR packages to load using the format packageId#packageVersion or packageId@packageVersion

 Options:
-  -c, --cachePath <dir>  where to save packages to and load definitions from (default is the local [FHIR cache](https://confluence.hl7.org/pages/viewpage.action?pageId=66928417#FHIRPackageCache-Location))
-  -d, --debug       output extra debugging information -h, --help        display help for command
+  -c, --cachePath <dir>  where to save packages to and load definitions from (default is the local FHIR cache) -d, --debug            output extra debugging information -e, --export           export a SQLite DB file with data from the loaded packages -h, --help             display help for command
 ```

 General information about any command can be found with `fpl --help`: